What We Know: When Popular Cruise Destinations & Ports Will Reopen

 - Bar Harbor, Maine - The town of Bar Harbor announced in July that it would be banning all cruise ship visits into its port through the remainder of 2020.

-- Canada - Canada has banned medium and large-sized cruise ships through October 31, 2020.
+- Canada - The US border with Canada remains closed for non-essential travel through November 21, 2020.
+Canada has banned medium and large-sized cruise ships through February 28, 2021.
 The ban covers ships in Canadian waters carrying more than 100 people and offering overnight accommodations.
-This order is set to expire on November 1 by the Canadian government.
-The US border with Canada is closed through August 21, 2020.

-- Mexico - The US and Mexico border remain closed through August 21.
+- Mexico - The US and Mexico border remain closed for non-essential travel through November 21, 2020.
 International travelers can travel to select Mexico beaches by plane.
 Borders are currently closed to all international travelers arriving by cruise ship.

 - On June 8, the Caribe Mexicano (home to Cancun, Tulum, Cozumel, and Riviera Maya) reopened for international travelers traveling by air.
 Incoming visitors may be subject to health screenings upon arrival to the country, including temperature checks.